-The strength of wind needed to break the weakest unions (P. flavicarpa by P. edulis, and P. ligularis by P. edulis (both graft union length 2 cm) 150 Km/hr (2.32 Km/h at the union) was higher than the maximum recorded in Nakuru County i.e. 102.15 Km/hr.
+The strength of wind needed to break the weakest unions (P. flavicarpa by P. edulis, and P. ligularis by P. edulis (both graft union length 2 cm) 150 Km/h (2.32 Km/h at the union) was higher than the maximum recorded in Nakuru County i.e. 102.15 Km/h.
 This meant passion fruit growers in Nakuru do not need wind breaks in their orchards.
+However, the growers need to graft their passion fruits with 2cm cleft lengths since wire displacement develops enough vertical force that could damage the vines.
+Results indicated that the best rootstock for Passiflora edulis was Passiflora flavicarpa.